Thomas Detry

-Thomas Detry (born 13 January 1993) is a Belgian professional golfer who plays on the European Tour and PGA Tour.
+Thomas Detry (born 13 January 1993) is a Belgian professional golfer who plays on the European Tour and the LIV Golf League.
 He was a highly ranked amateur golfer before turning professional.
 In his first professional win at the Bridgestone Challenge, he set Challenge Tour records for largest margin of victory and tied for lowest score under-par with Ivó Giner.
 In 2025, he became the first Belgian to win on the PGA Tour when he won the WM Phoenix Open by seven shots.

 Early life

 Detry was born in 1993 in Uccle, Belgium south of Brussels.
 He started playing golf when he was 5, but also played tennis and lawn hockey.
 He started competing in international golf tournaments when he was 13 years old.
 He studied at the Golf Flanders Topsportschool Vlaanderen in Hasselt until 2012.
 In 2009, when he was 16 years old, Detry won the Dutch Junior Open, a competition for young golfers aged under 21.